This is good advice, I promise.

 - I serve tasty alternatives often that he doesn’t notice his habits have been broken.
 We eat soaked oatmeal a lot for breakfast, which he loves, so the memory of daily cereal was less painful in the mornings.

 - I tentatively upgrade certain meals, hoping the end result will be as tasty as the original (or better, in a perfect world).
-We’ve had great success with Homemade Hamburger Helper, Pepper Steak, and chili, all from Better Than a Box.
+We’ve had great success with Homemade Hamburger Helper, Pepper Steak, and chili (Recipe available in The Everything Beans Book), all from Better Than a Box.
 If I make a failure, I’m generally careful to wait at least a few days before trying something new!

 - In the last five years, his tastes has truly shifted, and he now enjoys real food, sauteed vegetables, simple soups, etc. much more than he did previously.
 I don’t have to be nearly as careful to serve “the normal” anymore, because we have a new normal…and it’s delicious.
 Change is possible!